-- 1) Regulations in Section 570.1.b require that five (5) deficits exist in the major life areas to meet the medical criteria for the Title XIX Aged/Disabled Waiver Services Program. - 2) The claimant was determined to have only four (4) deficits on the PAS-2005 completed on 1-25-06 in the areas of eating, bathing, dressing, and grooming. - 3) The area of dispute involved transferring.
-The State Hearing Officer was convinced by the evidence and testimony presented during the hearing that the claimant qualified for a deficit in the area transferring and one (1) additional deficit is awarded for this area. - 4) The claimant qualifies for five (5) deficits and meets the medical criteria for the Title XIX Aged/Disabled Waiver Services Program as five (5) deficits are required.
+- 1) Regulations in Section 570.1.b require that five (5) deficits exist in the major life areas to meet the medical criteria for the Title XIX Aged/Disabled Waiver Services Program. - 2) The claimant was determined to have only four (4) deficits on the PAS-2005 completed on 2-15-06 in the areas of eating, bathing, dressing, and grooming. - 3) The areas of dispute involved walking and transferring.
+The State Hearing Officer was convinced by the evidence and testimony presented during the hearing that the claimant qualified for an additional deficit in the areas of walking and transferring and also in vacating the building by virtue of a Level III finding in the area of walking. - 4) The claimant qualifies for seven (7) deficits and meets the medical criteria for the Title XIX Aged/Disabled Waiver Services Program as five (5) deficits are required.